Ianthe23/MoonFestival/README.md

 ## 🚀 Features

 - Real-time updates using SignalR
+  - Available and sold seats are synchronized in real-time across all connected clients
+  - Multiple users can view and purchase tickets simultaneously
+  - Instant updates when tickets are sold or modified
 - TCP-based communication for core operations
 - Database persistence for all entities
 - Multi-user support